de-it-krachten/ansible-role-openscap/README.md

 # Central location to store all servers reports
 openscap_central_report_path: /var/log/openscap_central

+# Location where a summary of the results will be written to
+# This can be used to create an HTML report of all hosts
+# openscap_central_report: "{{ openscap_central_report_path }}/report.yml"

 # download OVAL files centrally and distribute to nodes
 openscap_central_download: false

 # Collect reports to central location
 openscap_central_collection: false

+# Should we retrieve compressed results
+openscap_central_compressed: false

 # Log directory for holding reports etc
 openscap_log_dir: /var/log/openscap